Employment Tribunals: Unfair and/or Wrongful Dismissal

 Disbursements are costs related to your matter that are payable to third parties, such as barristers (counsels) fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 At present there are no fees payable to the Employment Tribunals for commencing claims although we understand this is under review by the government.

-Counsel’s fees to deal with a final hearing are estimated between £1000 plus vat to £2000 plus vat per day (depending on experience of the advocate) (including preparation).
+Counsel’s fees to deal with a final hearing are estimated between £1000 plus vat to £2000 plus vat (at 20%) per day (depending on experience of the advocate) (including preparation).

 We will undertake an electronic identify check on you to comply with SRA rules.
 This will be in the region of £20.00.